Tosin8/Tosin8/README.md

 Hi there 👋  am Tosin Ezekiel a <b>Flutter Developer
 - 🔭 I’m currently working on a long term project for a client.
 - 🌱 I’m currently learning Flutter integrating product dbresign using Adobe XD for beautiful user interface.
-- ⚡ Fun fact: I love reading and meeting people.
+- ⚡ Fun fact: I love science and meeting people.

 - 📫 How to reach me: <br>

    Check my social media accounts: <br>